arenberg-watermill/arenberg-watermill.github.io/_pages/curve-fit.md

   <figcaption>Mill 1: Estimated rotational speed over time</figcaption>
 </figure>

-This view does not say much, but zooming to the year 2022 and comparing it to the actual measurements shows that the model is sufficient for mill 1.
-Because there is no overpowering fit, it was expected that the extrapolated curve would not fit the actual curve perfectly.
+This view does not say much, but zooming to the year 2022 and comparing it to the actual measurements reveals how good the model is.
+The figure below shows that the model is sufficient for mill 1.
+Because there is no overpowering single bin, it was expected that the extrapolated curve would not fit the actual curve perfectly.

 <figure>
   <div class="zoom-without-container">